 5. This contract does not cover injuries, illnesses, or debilitating disorders that result from accidents, neglect, or improper care, including injuries sustained from a jump or fall from an excessive height or from excessive exertion or stress, especially in hot weather.
 You, the owner, agree to provide quality food, adequate shelter (the French Bulldog is primarily an inside dog and does not tolerate excessive heat or cold), regular vet checks, and age appropriate vaccinations and dewormings (including heart worm medication) and other medication as determined by a qualified vet.
 Failure to provide proper care for your French Bulldog will void this warranty.
 Frenchies generally do not swim and do not tolerate exertion and stress as well as non-brachycephalic breeds.

-7. We want each of our valued clients to personally meet his/her/their new puppy before taking formal possession (normally starting at about 8 weeks of age).
+7. We want each of our valued clients to personally meet his/her/their new puppy before taking formal possession (normally starting at approximately 9 weeks of age).
 If you live close enough to us in northern Utah to personally meet your new puppy before taking him/her home, we strongly encourage you to do so.
 If not, we will have one of our responsible carriers/nannies hand deliver your puppy to you at your nearest major airport.
 If, after meeting your new puppy, you are not completely satisfied and you believe that we have in any way misrepresented him/her, you can refuse to take possession and we will refund everything you have paid, excluding the shipping charge which goes directly to our carrier.